Session¶

 (neither in the main script before/aftersession.run()

-, nor in the user functions) - When working solely with the
+, nor in the near-time callbacks) - When working solely with the

 zhinst.toolkit